steven-halla/casino_hell/README.md

 when message is at -1 index and finished nad player pushes T

 No more absoulte paths need to work around that

+Need to create bank
+Need to create room for Player to equip items after resting.